RSSchermer/entitytled/README.md

-Both fetched and unfetched relationship value representations expose the `valueAction` method, which returns a database I/O action which, when run, will result in a future holding the relationships value:
+Both fetched and unfetched relationship value representations expose the `valueAction` method, which returns a database I/O action which, when run, will result in a future holding the relationship's value:

 ```scala
 db.run(someMovie.director.valueAction) // Future[Option[Director]]